maciej-ka/learning-notes/react1.md

 because whenever there is a problem with some value,
 it's quite obvious, which is the place in code responsible.

+#### Contexts
+Powerful tool.
+New React developers use it a lot.
+It simplifies writing, but complicates maintenance.
+If data in context would be local data, not app level
+then consider not using contexts, just rely on prop drilling.

+Context is a bit like dumping data to portal
+and then children components can take it from portal.

+Some of data is a good candidate for context, if it's app level state.
+especially if it is some kind of global, like a user or theme.

+#### Semantic markup
+What happened to these historical arguments
+"don't use div, use nav".

+Perhaps this topic needs more attention
+and we should argue about it more.

 Less common hooks